 Telescopes

 AIUB operates 4 telescopes: ZIMLAT is a 1-meter telescope mainly used for geodetic laser observations.
 ZimMAIN is an 80 cm telescope used to capture images and spectra of various celestial objects.
 ZimTWIN consists of two 40 cm telescopes, primarily used for observing satellites in geostationary orbit and for student projects.
 ZimSMART is a 20 cm telescope used within the SMARTnet framework to observe satellites.
-The ZimNet dome is currently (2025) empty, as it is used for the preparation and commissioning of various telescopes operated worldwide as part of the SMARTnet partnership with DLR.
-In 2024, a telescope was shipped to Chile and put into operation.
+The ZimNET dome was used before 2025 for the preparation and commissioning of various telescopes that are operated worldwide as part of the SMARTnet partnership with the DLR.
+In 2024, one telescope was shipped to Chile and put into operation.
+Since the end of 2025, a so-called DIMM telescope (Differential Image Motion Monitor) has been operating in the ZimNET dome, measuring atmospheric turbulence in Zimmerwald.

 ZIMLAT (Zimmerwald Laser and Astrometry Telescope)